FreakyAli/Maui.FreakyControls/README.md

   SvgMode: Different modes in which you can display your SVG image wherein it uses Maui's Aspect enum with the same options that you find in `AspectMode` for a regular Maui Image control.

+  Command/CommandParameter: Your usual combo of MVVM love.

+  Tapped: A tap event in case MVVM is too boring for you :D